 10x54 HT objectives have Zeiss’s standard T* and Lotutec coatings.

-Cut-away diagram shows the six element HT objectives and eyepieces, along with their thin Abbe-König prisms.
+Cut-away diagram shows the four-element HT objectives, five element eyepieces without field flattener and thin Abbe-König prisms.

 Optics - prisms